Ramat HaNadiv

 Ramat HaNadiv (רמת הנדיב, Heights of the Benefactor), is a nature park and garden in northern Israel, covering 4.5 km at the southern end of Mount Carmel between Zikhron Ya'akov to the north and Binyamina to the south.
+The park is built around the Rothschild Family Tomb.
 The Jewish National Fund planted pine and cypress groves in most of the area.

 History

 In 1882, during the late Ottoman era, the PEF's Survey of Western Palestine (SWP) found at Umm el Alak only "ruined walls".
 The name meant "producing leeches".
 A population list from about 1887 showed that Umm el Alaq had about 85 residents, all Muslim.

 Umm el-'Aleq was a small Arab village where in the 19th century a farmstead (Beit Khouri) was constructed by the Christian Arab family of el-Khouri from Haifa.
 French Baron Edmond de Rothschild purchased the land from the el-Khouri family.
 The Jews coming during the Third Aliyah in 1919 changed the name of the region to "Ummlaleq" ("the miserable one"); their diaries recorded conflicts with the evicted Arabs as well as malarial mosquitoes proving to be an impediment to settlement within the region.

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Umm al-Alaq had a population of 14 Jews.